 The 2009 legislation that formalized NOAA’s ocean exploration responsibilities requires NOAA to hold periodic national meetings to “establish an ocean exploration forum to encourage partnerships and promote communications among experts and other stakeholders in order to enhance the scientific and technical expertise and relevance of the national program.”

-On November 7-10, 2018, the MIT Media Lab Open Ocean initiative will host the sixth National Ocean Exploration Forum, "All Hands on Deck.""
-The goal of this Forum is to convene leaders and changemakers to imagine creative new ways to make the ocean so pervasive in modern culture that everyone has a positive association with and understanding of the sea.
-Through panel discussions, demos, and workshops, participants will consider how to connect people with the ocean and each other through play, imagination, immersion, creativity, and exploration.
+On November 7-10, 2018, the MIT Media Lab Open Ocean initiative hosted the sixth National Ocean Exploration Forum, "All Hands on Deck."
+The goal of this Forum was to convene leaders and changemakers to imagine creative new ways to make the ocean so pervasive in modern culture that everyone has a positive association with and understanding of the sea.
+Through panel discussions, demos, and workshops, participants considered how to connect people with the ocean and each other through play, imagination, immersion, creativity, and exploration.

 Learn more about National Ocean Exploration Forum 2018: "All Hands On Deck"

 On October 21-22, 2017, the University of California San Diego and NOAA hosted the fifth annual National Ocean Exploration Forum on “Ocean Exploration in a Sea of Data” at the UC San Diego’s Qualcomm Institute.